 4. Ask your selected agency the tough questions.
-Ideally, the agency will have sent you the above information over WhatsApp or email but the next set of questions can only be asked or enquired about over a meeting.
+Ideally, the agency will have sent you the above information over WhatsApp or email.

-Nothing too detailed, but answers that show that the agency rep has prepared for this meeting by at least looking at your social and digital listings.
+Nothing too detailed, but answers that show that the agency rep has prepared for this meeting by looking at your socials and digital listings.

 5. Avoid agencies that make tall claims without devising a solid strategy.

-But constantly speaking in numbers and talking about the agency's past success stories without referencing it to your business problems is a red flag.
+Constantly speaking in numbers and discussing the marketing agency's past success stories without referencing them to your business problems is a red flag.

 6. Make sure you are at the agency's price point.